MAECProject/MAECProject.github.io/documentation/suggested_practices/index.md

 If numerous Actions are captured in a Bundle, the Bundle Action_Collections field should be used if the Actions can be grouped according to type (e.g., “File Actions”).
 Relationships between Behaviors and Actions can then be captured using the Action_Composition field inside of a Behavior.

 Similarly, if numerous Objects are captured in a Bundle, the Bundle Object_Collections field should be used if Objects can be grouped according to type.
-Relationships between Actions and Objects can then be captured using the Associated_Objects field inside each Action.
+Relationships between Actions and Objects can then be captured using the Associated_Objects field inside of an Action.

 ### Extracted Features
 Extracted features should be captured in an Object created within a MAEC Bundle.
 For example, to capture the output of a packer detection tool (e.g., PEiD), one could create a  Bundle with a single Cyber Observables Expression (CybOX) Object field (inside the Bundle's Objects field of type ObjectListType) that uses the FileObjectType type from the CybOX File Object data model in its Properties field to capture the packer information.